riyanfazrirahman/android-studio-funfactbikinibottom/README.md

    ```

 2. Open the project in Android Studio.
 3. Build the project by selecting Build > Make Project.
 4. Run the app on an Android emulator or a physical Android device by selecting Run > Run 'app'.

+## Project Structure

+The project is organized into the following key components:

+1. MainActivity.kt: The main entry point for the app.
+2. RecyclerView Adapter: Used for displaying lists of characters and facts.
+3. Data Layer: Stores and manages the fun facts for each character.

 ## Usage